Anna-Sobchuk/gross_revenue-refund-conversion_sql/README.md

 1. Calculate as a cohort how much we earned each day.
 That is, if the user took the trial on 01/01 and we received money from him after 7 days (08/01), then this revenue should be credited to 01/01.
 Calculate Gross Revenue.
 2. Calculate on which day the user makes a refund on average.
 3. Calculate the conversion in the 2nd, 3rd, 4th, 5th and 6th payment according to the monthly rates.
 Take the monthly cohort.
-That is, it is important for us to know how people who first bought a subscription, for example, in October, then continued to pay for the following months
+That is, it is important for us to know how people who first bought a subscription, for example, in October, then continued to pay for the following months.